 Getting data into the lake is done with Delta ACID API and getting data out of the lake is done with Delta JDBC connector.
 The data is Delta is not queryable by other SQL query engines like AWS Athena, Redshift Spectrum, Apache Presto and vanilla SparkSQL.

 If this sounds a lot like a database built on decoupled architecture, that’s probably not a coincidence.
-While the word “database” is notably absent from the documentation and marketing materials related to Delta Lake, it’s safe to say that the software behaves very similarly to decoupled databases such as Snowflake and BigQuery: a separate transactional layer on object storage with proprietary metadata, ACID API and JDBC connector.
+While the word “database” is notably absent from the documentation and marketing materials related to Delta Lake, it’s safe to say that the software behaves very similarly to decoupled databases such as Snowflake and BigQuery: a separate transactional layer on object storage that uses an ACID API and JDBC connector.